neondatabase/website/content/docs/manage/endpoints.md

 ### List endpoints with the API

 The following Neon API method lists endpoints for the specified project.
 An endpoint belongs to a Neon project.
+To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/listProjectEndpoints).

 ```text
 GET /projects/{project_id}/endpoints